Zone0229/BootLeg/README.md

 > ## Everything you need to do is find the notes you like and study!

 ### What's unqiue in BootLeg?
 > In BootLeg we focus more on textbooks.
 The stuffs on the textbook will be divided into chapters, and then sections, for you to find them efficiently and study them clearly.
 >
+> The textbooks are categorized into five general subjects: Math, English, History, Science, and Language.
+If you cannot find the textbook you want, don't worry!
+We also have a search engine that you can search for your book through its name or ISBN!
+>
 > We also have a chatting system for you to share various ideas, solve difficult problems, and discuss specific topics.
 The chatting system will be discussed below.
 >
 > ## Most importantly, the notes here are all FREE!

 ### What is the chatting system like?
 > We have an official channel of Discord that you can share your ideas and ask other questions there.
 Remember to bring your gmail so that you can join it.
 >
 > Both text and voice channels are available.
+They are categorized into specific subjects, and we also have a "general" channel that you can talk about anything here.
 >
 > ## To enter Discord, just click the "Discord" button on the top of the page.

 ### How many textbooks are available in BootLeg?